Juniata County, Pennsylvania

 Juniata County is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the population was 23,509.
 Its county seat is Mifflintown.
 The county was created on March 2, 1831, from part of Mifflin County and named for the Juniata River.
+The county is part of the Central region of the commonwealth.

 Mountains in Juniata County include Tuscarora Mountain and Shade Mountain.
 Agricultural land and forested land make up most of the county's area.
 Major rivers and creeks in the county include the Susquehanna River, the Juniata River, Tuscarora Creek, and West Branch Mahantango Creek.
 It borders seven other counties.
 The county lies over 16 different rock formations (which are from the Ordovician, Silurian, and Devonian) and 51 different soils.

 Juniata County has a relatively low population density.
 The most population-dense parts of the county are the boroughs of Mifflintown and Mifflin.
 The main roads in Juniata County are Pennsylvania Route 235, Pennsylvania Route 35, Pennsylvania Route 104, U.S. Route 11/U.S. Route 15, U.S. Route 22/U.S. Route 322, Pennsylvania Route 74, Pennsylvania Route 850, and Pennsylvania Route 333.

-The county has four boroughs and thirteen townships.
-It is served by two school districts, the Juniata County School District and Greenwood School District.
-There are five areas in Juniata County that are protected by the Central Pennsylvania Conservancy and 59 natural heritage sites in the county.
+The county has four boroughs and thirteen townships, and is served by two school districts: the Juniata County School District and Greenwood School District.
+There are five areas that are protected by the Central Pennsylvania Conservancy and 59 natural heritage sites in the county.

 The first European settlers arrived in Juniata County in the 1750s.
 The county has historically been part of Mifflin County and before that, part of Cumberland County.